oscar-bender-stone/honors-thesis/source/2_foundations.typ

       (unless proven first constructively.
 Need to refine!).
 This should be inductive in of itself!

+    - Only mentioning HA so that we have a good basis.
+Can think of this as
+      just: T constructively proves that T is serial sound.
+Our quantification for this general T _comes from_ HA

     - From Artemov, can't hope to show serial consistentcy from weaker theories.
       But because the proof is inherently inductive on combinatorial objects, this makes sense.
 Using a weaker theory is like using a weaker principle